mapbiomas/brazil-pasture/products/vigor_condition_30m_MOD13Q1_EVI/collection_100/README.md

 ### 2. Signal Processing (TMWM + STL)

-To extract the true underlying health of the pasture:
+To extract stable and reliable pixel information, the following pre-procesing was conducted by OpenGeoHub Foundation:

-* **Gap-Filling (TMWM):** The raw EVI series is processed via the *Temporal Moving Window Medoid* algorithm to remove cloud artifacts and missing data.
+* **Gap-Filling ([SeasConvFill](https://github.com/openlandmap/scikit-map)):** The raw Enhanced Vegetation Index (EVI) series is processed via the *SeasConvFill* algorithm to remove cloud artifacts and missing data.
-* **De-seasonality (STL):** We apply *Seasonal-Trend decomposition using Loess*.
+* **De-seasonality ([STL](https://www.statsmodels.org/dev/generated/statsmodels.tsa.seasonal.STL.html#statsmodels.tsa.seasonal.STL)):** We apply *Seasonal-Trend decomposition using Loess*.
 This isolates the **Trend component**, effectively removing the seasonal "green-up" driven by rainfall, leaving only the structural vegetative vigor.